mne-tools/mne-python/doc/source/contributing.rst

   test is found, or run e.g., ``nosetests mne/tests/test_event.py`` to run a specific test.

-  For more details see ts_.
+  For more details see troubleshooting_.

 * Update relevant documentation.
 Update :doc:`whats_new.rst <whats_new>` for new features and :doc:`python_reference.rst <python_reference>` for new classes and standalone functions. :doc:`whats_new.rst <whats_new>` is organized in chronological order with the last feature at the end of the document.